jerryhgladinet/docs/deploy/source/chapter09.rst

-The "Buy Now" link will take you to your CentreStack partner portal account and from there, you can acquire licenses and give it out to your clusters.
+The "Buy Now" link will take you to your CentreStack partner portal account and from there, you can acquire licenses and give them out to your clusters.